puppetlabs/puppetdb/README.md

 For debugging purposes, you can open up a remote clojure REPL and use it to modify the behavior of Grayskull, live.

+Vim support would be a welcome addition; please submit patches!

 **Puppet module**

 There is a puppet module for automated installation of Grayskull.
 It